From real estate to the military to healthcare, startups are developing AR/VR applications across several areas.

 10. Film & Entertainment

 The term “cinematic VR” has emerged to describe these new approaches to storytelling: startups such as Kite & Lightning, Limitless, and Blend Media are working in this area.
-For example, Kite & Lightning developed Bebylon Battle Royale — a “competitive spectator” experience that debuted at the Tribeca Film Festival.
+For example, Kite & Lightning developed Bebylon Battle Royale — a “competitive spectator” experience that debuted at the Tribeca Film Festival last year.